mar1boroman/delay-queue-redis/README.md

 #### All the below steps should be run on different terminals

 - Step 1 : Run the producer
-  - The producer will send messages to a redis stream "stream:producer" every 5 seconds.
+  - The producer will send messages to a redis stream "stream:producer" every 1 second.
   - ```
     python maintain-order/producer.py
     ```